elizabrock/software-development-curriculum/04-advanced-and-other-topics/computer-networks/introduction-to-networks.md

 What are the historical things (e.g. token ring, etc) that are relevant.

-Note: In depth discussion of packets is in another article.
+Note: In depth discussion of packets is another topic.

 <!-- TODO -->